 First zipped file contains the bulk of the texts and the core application.
 Once unpacked into your directory folder, select either AKA-Index.htm or _Start.htm and run in your favorite browser.
 Bookmark it in your browser to quickly restart later.

-Includes Sentence-by-Sentence translation of Brahma Sūtras through the First of four Chapters.
+Includes Sentence-by-Sentence translation of Brahma Sūtras through the Second of four Chapters.

 Second zipped file contains four Dictionaries.